At 14, she met the man who sold her. Now she is speaking out against human trafficking | CBC News

 Gee said, as a main location for services for Indigenous people from remote and northern communities, Ottawa also brings potentially vulnerable people to the region.
 According to the Ministry of Public Safety, half of human trafficking victims in Canada are Indigenous women, while they only represent four per cent of the overall population.

-"We are on that corridor coming from the North to the South plus we're on the corridor, the 401, which is very busy," Gee said.
+"We are on that corridor coming from the North to the South plus we're on the corridor, [Highway] 401, which is very busy," Gee said.

 Interprovincial issue